signalogic/SigSRF_SDK/README.md

 If needed, the Check / Verify option can be selected to generate a log for troubleshooting and tech support purposes.

+## SigMRF Users Guide

+SigMRF (Media Resource Functions) software is part of SigSRF software.
+The <a href = "http://goo.gl/Vs1b3R")>SigMRF User Guide</a> provides detailed information about SigMRF software installation, test and demo applications, build instructions, etc.

-## co-CPU Users Guide
+## coCPU Users Guide

-The <a href = "http://goo.gl/Vs1b3R" target="_blank")>co-CPU User Guide</a> provides detailed information about co-CPU and software installation, test and demo applications, build instructions, etc.
+The <a href = "http://goo.gl/Vs1b3R")>co-CPU User Guide</a> provides detailed information about co-CPU and software installation, test and demo applications, build instructions, etc.

 ## Technical Support